z64/steam_id/README.md

 Discord's OAuth2 API may return a Steam ID with the instance bit as `0`.
-While this is still a valid ID that will work in Steam's HTTP API, it will not match Steam IDs you may have received from other srouces.
+While this is still a valid ID that will work in Steam's HTTP API, it will not match Steam IDs you may have received from other sources.

 Similarly, we can build a corrected ID: